Calebh101/dexcom/dart/README.md

 - None: no trend
 - NonComputable: the graph is too wonky for Dexcom to know which way the glucose levels are going.
 You might be able to try to compute it yourself if you wanted to.
 - RateOutOfRange: the bloodsugar is rising or falling too fast to be computable.
 This typically happens during sensor errors, where the bloodsugar will randomly drop 50 or more before when the sensor malfunctions.

+The program will return DexcomTrend.flat, DexcomTrend.fortyFiveDown, etc. You can convert it to a string with `trend.convert()`.

 ## Listening: